stayrascal/segment-flutter/example/README.md

-# segment_flutter_example
+# flutter_segment_example

-Demonstrates how to use the segment_flutter plugin.
+Demonstrates how to use the flutter_segment plugin.

 ## Getting Started